agrostar/zzapi/README.md

 zzapi is made up of (at least):

 1. **Specs**: The YAML schema and description.
-The YAML parsing and conversion to requests can be made into a reference implementation.
-2. **Runners**: The tool thats can make one or more API requests.
+2. **Runners**: The tools that can make one or more API requests.
 The current support is for a VS Code extension, but soon a command line runner will be available making it possible to integrate with a CI/CD pipeline
-3. **Documentation generators**: these will generate in different formats: We envisage a markdown generator to begin with.
+3. **Documentation generators**: These will generate in different formats: We envisage a markdown generator to begin with.

 # Storage